chorpo/Sitecore.Algolia/README.md

 Algolia is a razor comparing to swiss army knife.
 Index designed for speed and easy use and do not implement all the features that generic search engine has.
 As a result Algolia cannot replace default Sitecore indexes.

+This provider includes only crawling part (code that sends data to the index).
+Linq to Search is not included and not on the roadmap.
+To make it fast, search has to be run on client side.
+Check Algloa JS UI [instantsearch.js](https://community.algolia.com/instantsearch.js) or join me in [Algolia simple UI for Sitecore](https://github.com/dharnitski/Algolia.Sitecore.UI)